hasura/graphql-engine/docs/graphql/manual/queries/computed-fields.rst

       }
     }

-How a computed column is different from Postgres generated column?
+How a computed field is different from Postgres generated column?
 ---------------------------------------------------------------

 Postgres, from version ``12``, is introducing `Generated Columns <https://www.postgresql.org/docs/12/ddl-generated-columns.html>`__.
 The value of generated columns is also computed from other columns of a table.
 Postgres' generated columns come with its own limitations.
-Hasura's computed columns are defined via an SQL function, which allows users to define any complex business logic in a function.
-Generated columns will go together with computed columns where Hasura treats generated columns as normal postgres columns.
+Hasura's computed fields are defined via an SQL function, which allows users to define any complex business logic in a function.
+Generated columns will go together with computed fields where Hasura treats generated columns as normal postgres columns.